 Terminal Commands (Cont.)
 Command Description SET ICSLAN Sets the ICSLAN port settings.
 Example: >set icslan Enter New Values or just hit Enter to keep current settings Enter ICSLan Host Name: ICSLAN Enter ICSLan Network octet 1: 198 Enter ICSLan Network octet 2: 18 Disable DHCP Server?
-(Y): See the Using the ICSLAN Network section on page 121 for more information.
+(Y): See the Using the ICSLAN Network section on page 122 for more information.
 SET ICSP PORT Sets the Master's IP port listened to for ICSP connections.
 NOTE: The Master must be rebooted to enable new settings.
 Example: >SET ICSP PORT Current ICSP port number = 1319 Enter new ICSP port number (Usually 1319) (0=disable ICSP): Once you enter a value and press the ENTER key, you get the following message: Setting ICSP port number to New ICSP port number set, reboot the Master for the change to take affect.
-SET ICSP TCP TIMEOUT Sets the timeout period for ICSP and i!-Web Control TCP connections.
+NOTE: The new timeout value is immediately (no reboot required).
 Example: >SET ICSP TCP TIMEOUT This will set the timeout for TCP connections for both ICSP and i!-Web Control.When no communication has been detected for the specified number of seconds, the socket connection is closed.ICSP and i!-Web Control have built-in timeouts and reducing the TCP timeout below these will cause undesirable results.
 The default value is 45 seconds.
 The current ICSP TCP timeout is 45 seconds Enter new timeout (in seconds): Once you enter a value and press the ENTER key, you get the following message: New timeout value set (in affect immediately).
-SET IP <d:p:s></d:p:s> Sets the IP configuration of a specified device.
 Enter a Host Name, Type (DHCP or Fixed), IP Address, Subnet Mask, and Gateway IP Address.
-NOTE: For NetLinx Central Controllers, the "Host Name" can only consist of alphanumeric characters. • Enter Y (yes) to approve/store the information into the Master. • Enter N (no) to cancel the operation.
+NOTE: For NetLinx Central Controllers, the "Host Name" can only consist of alphanumeric characters.
+Enter Y (yes) to approve/store the information into the Master.
+Enter N (no) to cancel the operation.
 NOTE: The Device must be rebooted to enable new settings.
-Example: >SET IP [0:1:0] Enter New Values or just hit Enter to keep current settings Enter Host Name: MLK-INSTRUCTOR Enter IP type.
+Example: >SET IP [0:1:0] Enter New Values or just hit Enter to keep current settings Enter IP type.
 Type D for DHCP or S for Static IP and then Enter: DHCP Enter Gateway IP: 192.168.21.2 You have entered: Host Name MLK-INSTRUCTOR Type DHCP Gateway IP 192.168.21.2 Is this correct?
-Type Y or N and Enter -> y Settings written.
-Device must be rebooted to enable new settings.
-SET LOCKOUT Sets the number of failed logins on a user account before the user account is locked.
+Type Y or N and Enter -> y SET LOCKOUT Sets the number of failed logins on a user account before the user account is locked.
 Example: >SET LOCKOUT 10